Algebraic twists of modular forms and Hecke orbits: Trace functions

 The following is relevant to Theorem~\ref{weightedshorthorocycles}.

 \begin{proposition} Let $p$ be a prime number, $\ell\not=p$ an auxiliary prime.
 Let $\sheaf{F}$ be an $\ell$-adic Fourier trace sheaf modulo $p$ with conductor $\leq N$.
-Let $K(n)$ be the corresponding Fourier trace weight.
-Then, for any $x\in\Ff_p$, $[+x]^*K(n)=K(x+n)$ defines a Fourier trace weight associated to the sheaf
+Let $K(n)$ be the corresponding Fourier trace function.
+Then, for any $x\in\Ff_p$, $[+x]^*K(n)=K(x+n)$ defines a Fourier trace function associated to the sheaf

 and we have $\cond(\sheaf{F}^{(x)})=\cond(\sheaf{F})\leq N$ for all $x\in\Ff_p$. \end{proposition}

 \begin{proof} It is clear that $\sheaf{F}^{(x)}$ has the right trace function and that it is a Fourier trace sheaf, with the same conductor as $\sheaf{F}$. \end{proof}